French Guiana: Environment

 5,500 plant species have been recorded, including more than a thousand trees, along with 700 species of birds, 177 species of mammals, over 500 species of fish including 45% of which are endemic and 109 species of amphibians.
 French Guiana's high biodiversity is similar to that of other regions with tropical rainforests, such as the Brazilian Amazon, Borneo and Sumatra.

 Environmental threats include habitat fragmentation from roads, which remains very limited compared to other forests of South America; immediate and deferred impacts of EDF's Petit-Saut Dam; gold mining; poor control of hunting and poaching, facilitated by the creation of many tracks; and the introduction of all-terrain vehicles.
 Logging remains moderate due to the lack of roads, difficult climate, and difficult terrain.
 The Forest Code of French Guiana was modified by ordinance on 28 July 2005.
 Logging concessions or free transfers are sometimes granted by local authorities to persons traditionally deriving their livelihood from the forest.

-The beaches of the Amana Nature Reserve are an exceptional marine turtle nesting site.
-This is one of the largest worldwide for the leatherback turtle.
+The beaches within the Amana Nature Reserve represent a major nesting location for marine turtles.
+Specifically, this site is documented as one of the largest leatherback turtle nesting areas globally.